dshieble/dshieble.github.io/_posts/2004-05-29-data-decisions.md

 <!-- Many key technical decisions are informed by data.
 Unfortunately data is hard.  -->

-Data is crucial to accurate technical decision making.
-But sloppy analytics can lend false confidence to bad decisions.
+Sloppy analytics can lend false confidence to bad decisions.
 Understanding a few common pitfalls can help leaders make better decisions from data.

 The most common pitfall is underspecification.
 The answer to a simple-seeming question like "are users more likely to churn if they see more than 3 ads on their first day" can quickly switch between "yes" and "no" depending on which of several plausible sounding definitions of "churn" or "see more than 3 ads" are chosen.
 Generally only one specification of a question is actually relevant to a business decision.
 For example, the decision of whether to increase the number of ads that a user sees on the front page requires data on the impact of front page ads on user churn - not just ads in general.
 We can get to the right specification by adding clarifications to each question until this ambiguity disappears.